Japan's beef bowl - symbol of deflation - to get price hike

 Yoshinoya, operator of the 115-year-old beef bowl chain, said it would raise the price of its regular-size "gyuudon" dish by 27 percent to 380 yen ($3) on Dec.
 17, citing a spike in U.S. beef prices and the yen's sharp depreciation against the dollar.

-The "gyuudon" is a bowl of rice topped with sauteed beef and onions that is a favourite of Japan's penny pinching corporate employees, and thus an informal measure of consumer prices.
+The "gyuudon" is a bowl of rice topped with sauteed beef and onions that is a favorite of Japan's penny pinching corporate employees, and thus an informal measure of consumer prices.

 That would mark the first pure price hike for the dish since March 1990, excluding an adjustment to prices in April to reflect an increase in the national sales tax, a company spokesman said.